djha-skin/nrdl/README.md

 I needed a language that has nestable documents and also have the language be pleasing to the eye, like you can do in YAML.
 However, I didn't want to spend too much time writing a document parser and printer.
-YAML is [very complicated][2].
+YAML is very complicated.
 I didn't need a lot of its features.

 So I wrote NRDL.
 Nestable, because you can have nestable documents in it.
 Readable, because it's easy both to parse mechanically and is (or can be)